 Non-Profit Member: The majority of expense accruals are generated by our systems at the end of the month.
-However, more detailed reviews are conducted on a quarterly basis that may result in additional accruals.
-There is no threshold on the system generated accruals, but manual accruals are looked at from a materiality standpoint before booking.
+However, more detailed reviews are conducted on a quarterly basis which may result in additional accruals.
+There is no threshold on the system-generated accruals, but manual accruals are looked at from a materiality standpoint before booking.

-Consumer Products & Services Member: We have two main accrual processes; one is automatic within the system and the other in manual.
+Consumer Products & Services Member: We have two main accrual processes; one is automatic within the system and the other is manual.
 We use a minimum threshold for the manual accruals.

 Consumer Products & Services Member: We have a combination of processes.
 Where there is a Purchase Order in place, if the requisitioner notes that they have received the goods/services, but no invoice has been booked at period end, the system automatically books an accrual.
 If there is no PO, then each business unit has an approval process to go through to set up an appropriate accrual.
 For these ‘manual’ accruals, we set a threshold and do not book any accrual for items below the threshold.